Loading...

 Pricing — What to Expect

-Since 2013 our shop has repaired thousands of pieces — from a single torn dining chair seat to full sectional rebuilds.
+Since 2013 our shop has repaired thousands of pieces — from a single torn dining chair seat to a frame-and-seat rebuild on a favorite accent chair.
 We approach every repair the same way: smallest intervention, traditional materials, and a written estimate before any work begins.

 Most upholstery problems do not require full reupholstery.
 We start with the smallest intervention that solves the problem — saving you 50% to 80% versus a complete recover.